menu

 Another notable thing is that Sebago - Baldwin is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Being a small town, Sebago - Baldwin does not have a public transit system used by locals to get to and from work.
+Sebago - Baldwin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The citizens of Sebago - Baldwin are slightly better educated than the national average of 21.84% for all cities and towns, with 23.04% of adults in Sebago - Baldwin having a bachelor's degree or advanced degree.
+The education level of Sebago - Baldwin citizens is a little higher than the average for US cities and towns: 23.04% of adults in Sebago - Baldwin have at least a bachelor's degree.

 The per capita income in Sebago - Baldwin in 2022 was $38,296, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,184 for a family of four.
 However, Sebago - Baldwin contains both very wealthy and poor people as well.